Extract Secure Data action

 • Click the Large Expression Editor button to open the Edit Expression Editor and build your expression.

-6. (Optional) To add another variable, click the Add update statement button.
+6. (Optional) To add another variable, click next to Update Statements

 7. Add a Transfer to ACD action to the task sequence and configure it to use the skill variables you created here.